 Students can request one of three room changes:

 Each person can only submit one room change request.
 Students will be emailed if a room change is possible and will be asked to confirm the change.
 Please note that space is extremely limited for the 2017-2018 school year and room changes are not guaranteed.

 - Mutual swap: students who want to swap rooms should each submit a request.

 - Friend's vacancy: students can request to live in a space in a friend's room, as long as the space is open.

 - General room change: students can request specific room types and buildings, as well as roommates.

-College HousesIncoming freshmen are eligible to live in nine of Penn's eleven College Houses:
+College HousesIncoming freshmen are eligible to live in ten of Penn's twelve College Houses: